Fincer/snic/README.md

 In client mode, the interface acts normally, as it does in your daily usage.

-In router mode, a DHCP server kicks in and allocated IPv4 addresses for any connected devices which use a DHCP client.
-This is equivalent to normal home router behavior.
+In router mode, a DHCP server kicks in and allocates IPv4 addresses for any connected devices which use a DHCP client.
+This is equivalent to normal stock/home router behavior.

 ----------------------